TonicAI/structural-get-ephemeral-db-details/README.md

 # Get Ephemeral Database Details

-A GitHub Action to retrieve ephemeral database connection details from Tonic Structural after a data generation has completed.
+A GitHub Action to retrieve ephemeral database connection details from Tonic Structural using job id after a data generation has completed.

 ## Inputs